Henryjiepanli/DAD/README.md

 To train the DAD model, follow these steps:

 1. Set the task (COD/SOD/Poly/MSD), batch size, and specify the GPU for training.
-Run the following commands:
+Execute the following commands:

    ```bash
    python train.py --gpu_id 0 --task COD --batchsize 8 --backbone resnet